coltin/JimJam/README.md

 * Fix the project directory structure so it's not so flat! :) Right now all modules have all java files in the root package.
 * Implement the "requires network" in the JobManager.
-* Remove jobs from the Sqlite database when they complete (or run out of retries).
+* Implement the idea of "job retries", and remove a job when it runs out of retries.
 * Do proper queueing/scheduling.
  * Take priority into consideration.
  * Use the "requires network" knowledge for jobs that require them.
-* When the Job Manager is initialized, fetch jobs from the DB and load them into the queue.
 * Ensure DB actions are done in the background.
 * Add job lifecycle methods so that application developers can hook into them as desired.